SkeletonsAreBad/SkeletonsAreBad/README.md

 YouTube: [SkeletonsAreBad](https://www.youtube.com/channel/UC2Cyq7wBfqoG25ofU6usnpw)

-⚡ Fun fact: I spend too much time on Discord
+⚡ Fun fact: Skeletons are bad

 <!--
 **SkeletonsAreBad/SkeletonsAreBad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.